-Risk driver Descriptio n Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt water, rain water harvesting and addressing storm water/efflue nt systems.
-Change in precipitati on extremes and droughts The AECI supply chain (as well as labour force) could well be affected by physical climate change risks such as floods, or extreme weather events.
-Flash floods Reduction/disrup tion in production capacity >6 years Indirect (Supply chain) Likely Medium Floods will affect the supply chain and disrupt business continuity which could result in a significant loss of income from production inefficiencie s.
-AECI's AECI has calculated annual carbon footprints (and hence manages data related to carbon emissions and climate change) of operations and associated with this is a greater A risk assessment of the implications of flood events on AECI businesses will cost approx. R2m.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management buying our products. water instead of potable water, rain water harvesting and addressing storm water/effluent systems.
+Change in precipitation extremes and droughts The AECI supply chain (as well as labour force) could well be affected by physical climate change risks such as floods, or extreme weather events.
+Flash floods could have a knock-on effect on food supply and disease on the workforce as well as negative effects on road infrastructure in the area which may affect the supply chain.
+Disrupted access to site due to flooding or extreme weather events can result in supply chain Reduction/disruption in production capacity >6 years Indirect (Supply chain) Likely Medium Floods will affect the supply chain and disrupt business continuity which could result in a significant loss of income from production inefficiencies.
+AECI's product sit in various companies supply chains and therefore if critical products cannot be delivered customers operations cannot continue to function.
+There is currently no quantification of the loss of revenue if these products were AECI has calculated annual carbon footprints (and hence manages data related to carbon emissions and climate change) of operations and associated with this is a greater understanding of the risks and opportunities the company faces from climate change.
+AECI is currently considering a separate climate change strategy and regards this as part of the optimisation of the business.
+The climate change strategy will help to A risk assessment of the implications of flood events on AECI businesses will cost approximately R 2 Million.